brisa-build/brisa/packages/docs/building-your-application/routing/linking-and-navigating.md

 Although it is a DOM diff it works with incremental rendering, that is to say, that if the following page uses suspense, when processing the diff with HTML streaming the suspense mode continues working.

+> [!TIP]
+>
+> The `reactivity` updates only the content of the page that has changed, keeping the rest of the page intact.
+This is useful for maintaining the state of the web components that are still visible.

+> [!NOTE]
+>
+> **Good to know**:
+>
+> With `reactivity` render mode (like SPA), we prioritizes the **preservation of `<body>` attributes** during the HTML diffing process.
+This design choice grants developers greater control over runtime modifications, such as themes, fonts, and other display properties managed through `BODY` tag attributes.
+>
+> Many of these decisions are actions performed by users at runtime.
+It would be disruptive if a user changed the theme of the page, only for that change to be lost upon navigation.

 ## Navigation with transition

 There are times when we want to make transition animations between one page and another.
 To achieve this we can use the [`renderMode`](/api-reference/extended-html-attributes/renderMode) attribute of `<a>` to specify that this navigation uses the [View Transition AP](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API).